Our team

 Sandra is our part-time Bookkeeper/Administrator in Finance providing support to both the National office and our branches.
 She brings years of experience from her previous roles as an accountant in the private sector.
 She also works as a substitute special needs assistant in her local schools.
 She has an amazing nephew, Henry with Down syndrome who inspired her to change her career to support children and adults with intellectual disabilities.
 You can reach Sandra at sandraryan@downsyndrome.ie

-Communications and Lobbying Team
+Communications and Advocacy Team

-Aoife Feeley - Communications Manager
+Megan Roantree - Communications Manager

 Fundraising Team